Market Capitalization: Calculation and Categories

 Market Capitalization Relationship to Enterprise Value

 Market capitalization is the total value of the company’s equity.
 However, if you wanted to purchase a whole company you would need to make adjustments for their debt and cash balances.
 Therefore if you want to calculate the total value of a company (i.e. determine takeover value) you would want to make those adjustments.
-Enterprise value takes market capitalization one step further by adding total debt and subtracting cash.
+Enterprise value takes your analysis one step further by adding total debt and subtracting cash.

 Interested in Dividends?